supahcraig/CLDR/Demos/CDP Experiences/OperationalDb Experience.md

 6. Wait ~40 minutes

 Once it is created, you will find it in the list of databases in the COD UI.
 Clicking on it will take you to the info page for your database.
 There is very little you can do from here.
+You will also find that it has created a data hub cluster in your environment.

+---
 ## Using Phoenix in Hue
 You'll see a link for Hue, but you'll find that opening Hue throws a permissions error which must be corrected in Ranger.